jing54321/Stock-Finder/README.md

+# Stock News Finder App

-# This App made by React is for finding profile, news and earnings information of stock that you want.
+This App made by React is for finding profile, news and earnings information of stock that you want.
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts